CaptnCodr/Fli/README.md

 ```
 (Hint: if file extension is not assigned to any installed program, it will throw a `System.NullReferenceException`)

-Write output to a specific file:
+Write output or stream to a specific file:
 ```fsharp
 cli {
     Exec "dotnet"